 Ocean currents in these waters can be very strong, Surge Narrows can have quite a drop with incredible powerful currents and should only be traveled by kayakers and boaters during slack tide, Seymour Narrows should always be avoided by kayakers.

-There is a good chance on seeing black bears, white tail deer, raccoons, mink and a variety of other small terrestrial animals and better chance of seeing marine life like killer whales, humpback whales, dolphins, sea-lions and seals.
+There is a good chance on seeing black bears, blacktail deer, raccoons, mink and a variety of other small terrestrial animals and a better chance of seeing marine life like killer whales, humpback whales, dolphins, sea-lions and seals.
 Keep your camera handy and your eyes on the lookout and you might just get that shot of a lifetime.